Oviya-Babu/Oviya-Babu/README.md

-**Hello, I'm Oviya!**
+**Hello, I'm Oviya** — a passionate B.Tech CSE (Cyber Security) student at SRM University.

-I’m a student at SRM University pursuing B.Tech CSE - Cyber Security, Exploring technology, constantly striving to expand my knowledge and capabilities.
-I’m driven by a desire to create innovative solutions that solve real-world problems.
+I’m deeply curious about technology and constantly strive to expand my knowledge and capabilities.
+Driven by a desire to build innovative solutions, I aim to make a real-world impact through every project I take on.

-**Skills & Interests:**
+**Skills & Technologies**

-**Languages & Technologies:** Java, Python, HTML, CSS, JavaScript, React, React Native,  Web Development, App Development, Cyber Security.
+Languages & Tools:
+Java • Python • HTML • CSS • JavaScript • React • React Native

+**Domains:**
-**Interests**: Cyber Security, Web Development, App Development
+Web Development • App Development • Cyber Security

+**Interests**
+Exploring new technologies, creating secure digital solutions, and building full-stack apps that solve real problems.

-**“The only way to do great work is to love what you do.” – Steve Jobs**
+**“The only way to do great work is to love what you do.” – Steve Jobs **

-I’m always looking for opportunities to learn and grow, and I believe that every project is a chance to push the boundaries of what I can achieve.
+I’m always looking for opportunities to learn and grow.
+Every project is a stepping stone toward mastering my craft.

-Feel free to check out my projects, and let's connect to collaborate on meaningful solutions!
+Feel free to check out my repositories, and let's connect to collaborate on something meaningful!